sjspielman/tasty/in-person-workshop/flashdrive-instructions.md

+---
-# Getting Workshop Data from Flash Drives
+title: Getting Workshop Data from Flash Drives
+---

 Before starting these steps, you will want to be sure you have **50-60 GB** of free space on your computer.